Opposites Attract: Music video

-The song's accompanying music video was directed by Candace Reckinger and Michael Patterson, in which Abdul dances with cartoon character MC Skat Kat, voiced by The Wild Pair, Bruce DeShazer and Marvin Gunn.
-An additional rap, written by Romany Malco was provided by Derrick "Delite" Stevens for the Street mix version of the song, which was edited for the 7"/video.
+This song's accompanying music video was combination of live-action and cartoon, directed by Candace Reckinger and Michael Patterson, in which Abdul dances with animated cartoon cat character MC Skat Kat, voiced by the Wild Pair, Bruce DeShazer and Marvin Gunn.
+An additional rap, written by Romany Malco, was provided by Derrick "Delite" Stevens for the Street mix version of the song, which was edited for the 7"/video.

 The idea of MC Skat Kat came from the Gene Kelly film Anchors Aweigh, where Kelly dances with Jerry Mouse from the Tom and Jerry cartoon series.
 Paula even choreographed the animated character's moves to match her live-action dance moves in the video.
 MC Skat Kat was animated by members of the Disney animation team, working outside the studio between major projects, under the direction of Chris Bailey.
 MC Skat Kat's movements were the result of rotoscoping animation, with Michael "Boogaloo Shrimp" Chambers standing in for the character against a blue screen, then drawing the animated form over Chambers' dance moves.
 The Wild Pair Marvin Gunn and Bruce DeShazer did not appear in the video, although two other cats (also animated) did appear, possibly meant to represent them.

 The video won the 1991 Grammy Award for Best Short Form Music Video and was nominated for Breakthrough Video at the 1990 MTV Video Music Awards.

+An alternative version of the video with minor edits, such as replacing the shot in which MC Skat Kat is seen smoking, was shown on some television chart programmes, such as Top of the Pops and The Chart Show in the UK.